Doist/gulpist/README.md

 gulp [task name]
 ```

-Here is a list of tasks that are currently supported
+Here is a list of tasks that are currently supported.
+Task with `:watch` suffix means it will continuous
+watch for file change and rerun the task when changes occurred.

 - `gulp less`, `gulp less:watch`:  Compile LESS file
 - `gulp coffee`, `gulp coffee:watch`:  Compile LESS file